Lion teeth by njwight

 The Ideal Trophy

-Out of the entire lion population the number of remaining adult male lions is considered to be about 4,000–5000.
+Out of the entire lion population, the number of remaining adult male lions is considered to be around 5000.
 A mature male lion, aged 4–8 years, is the “gold standard” for a successful lion hunt.
 Weighing about 180 kg and standing about 1.2 meters tall, these broad shouldered, magnificent cats are the most sought after trophy.
-With more than 600 killed legally each year in hunts, the ramifications of their loss is far-reaching.
+Estimates for hunting are difficult to confirm, but numbers as high as 500 have been reported for lions killed legally each year in hunts.
+The ramifications of their loss in the overall lion population are far-reaching.
 When you unpack the numbers it becomes abundantly and frighteningly clear that the death of a single adult male lion can have a devastating impact on overall population numbers.

 The Pride